Have a question?

 Common types of spray booth filters

-There is a wide range of spray booth filters used across different market segments, including:
+A wide range of spray booth filters are used across different industries, including:

-Pre-filters are used to filter out the largest dust and dirt particles from the air before they enter the spray booth.
-Their function is to protect subsequent filters, such as fiberglass bag filters, and extend their lifespan.
+Prefilters are used to remove the largest dust and dirt particles from the air before it enters the spray booth.
+Their function is to protect the following filters, such as the glass fiber pocket filter G, and extend their service life.

-Ceiling filters are located in the ceiling of the spray booth and ensure that incoming air is free of dust before it enters the booth.
+Ceiling filters are located in the ceiling of the spray booth and ensure that incoming air is free of dust before entering the booth.
+An example from the Interfilter range is the ceiling filter media.

-Wall filters are located on the sides of the spray booth and capture paint mist and overspray, preventing the mist from spreading and settling on surfaces.
+Wall filters are located along the sides of the spray booth and capture paint mist and overspray, preventing it from spreading and settling on surfaces.
+These filters, such as the SepaPaint paint arrestor filter offered by Interfilter, are installed along the inner walls of the booth.

-Floor filters are used to capture paint mist and overspray that is drawn into the booth from the floor.
-These filters are installed on the floor of the spray booth.
+Floor filters are used to capture paint mist and overspray that are extracted through the floor of the booth.
+These filters are installed underneath the floor grating of the spray booth, such as Paintstop.

-Exhaust filters (Nafilter) are located in the exhaust system after the replacement filter and are intended to capture any particles before the air is expelled or recirculated.
+Exhaust filters (final filters) are located in the exhaust system after the paint arrestor filter and are designed to capture particles that pass through before the air is discharged outside or recirculated.
+An example is the glass fiber pocket filter G.

-The degree of contamination in the air determines which type of filter is most suitable.
-High contamination levels require stronger filters with a higher capacity.
+The level of contamination in the air determines which type of filter is most suitable.
+Higher contamination levels require stronger filters with higher dust holding capacity.

-The size of the spray booth and the amount of air that needs to be filtered play an important role in selecting the filter.
+The dimensions of the spray booth and the amount of air that needs to be filtered play an important role in selecting the right filters.

 More information or advice about your spray booth filters?

-Interfilter not only looks at your current situation but also potential improvements such as longer service life, better filtration, and the possibility of recirculation to save on energy costs.
-This ensures that your filters not only meet current standards but also progress in efficiency and sustainability.
-Would you like to know more about spray booth filters or need advice?
-Feel free to contact me at 0181 32 08 88 or via email at info@interfilter.nl.
+Interfilter does not only look at your current situation, but also at possible improvements such as longer filter service life, improved filtration and the possibility of air recirculation to reduce energy costs.
+This ensures that your filters not only meet current standards, but also improve efficiency and sustainability.
+Would you like to know more about spray booth filters or receive advice?
+Please contact us via 0181 – 31 11 87 or info@interfilter.nl.

 Stay informed and subscribe to the newsletter